 The Introduction of the VCC bill will take Singapore into a new era with respect to fund management, by providing a platform for the fund management industry to grow significantly via the impending introduction of new products and funds, through new setups or even re-domiciliation of existing structures.
 We anticipate the ecosystem to evolve rapidly to provide for this new structure and will be constantly providing updates on the matter.

-If you have any question or queries, or have a specific interest on this topic and would like to know more, reach out to the Argus team at email@example.com
+If you have any question or queries related to VCC singapore, or have a specific interest on this topic and would like to know more, reach out to the Argus team at email@example.com